 The Iowa Department of Natural Resources leases tracts of land for agricultural purposes valued at \$12.3 million.
 Glenwood Resource Center leases building space that is fully depreciated (net of accumulated depreciation of \$6.4 million).
 Iowa PBS leases antenna and building space, Woodward Resource Center and Iowa Workforce Development leases building space, for which no value has been assigned to the leased portions.
 The Iowa Department of Transportation leases land and office space valued at \$2.7 million.
 Iowa State University leases building space valued at \$2.4 million (net of accumulated depreciation of \$1.8 million), tower space valued at \$0.3 million (net of accumulated depreciation of \$0.2 million), equipment with an original value of \$0.6 million, and tracts of land for agricultural purposes valued at \$0.3 million.
-The University of Northern Iowa leases buildings valued at \$0.1 million (net of accumulated depreciation of \$0.8 million), tracts of land for agricultural purposes valued at \$0.2 million.
+The University of Northern Iowa leases buildings valued at \$0.1 million (net of accumulated depreciation of \$0.8 million), tracts of land for agricultural purposes valued at \$0.2 million and tower space for which no value has been assigned to the lease portions.